USS Vulcan (AR-5): Service history

+Engines: Two steam turbines, each producing 5,500 hp.

+Power generation: The turbines were powered by steam from eight oil-fired boilers.

+Drive system: Twin-screw system, meaning two propeller shafts were driven by the turbines.

+Performance: The ship had a sustained speed of 18 knots.

+Onboard power: In addition to propulsion, the ship's machinery, including electrical systems, were powered by two steam turbine-driven generators that each produced 750 kilowatts of power.

 Iceland, 1941–1943

 Following her shakedown cruise to San Juan, Puerto Rico, and Guantanamo Bay, Vulcan underwent post-shakedown repairs at the Philadelphia Navy Yard in mid-August.
 Assigned to the Atlantic Fleet Train on the 20th, the repair ship departed Philadelphia the following day and proceeded, via Casco Bay, Maine, to Argentia, Newfoundland.

 By this time, the Atlantic Fleet was becoming more fully involved in the Battle of the Atlantic.
 In July 1941, at the request of the Icelandic government, the United States had occupied Iceland – the strategic island which, as the German geopolitician Karl Haushofer wrote, lay pointed "like a pistol ... at the United States" – and had established bases at the barren ports of Reykjavík and Hvalfjörður.
 Marine wags soon nicknamed these places "Rinky Dink" and "Valley Forge", respectively.

 Prompted by fears that the Tirpitz would break out into the Atlantic as her sister ship, Bismarck had done in the spring of 1941, the Navy dispatched a task force to Iceland to deter such a move.
 Accordingly, the unit – designated Task Force (TF) 4 and based around Wasp (CV-7) – sailed from Argentia on 23 September.
 Besides the valuable carrier, the force included Mississippi (BB-41), Wichita (CA-45), Vulcan, and a screen of four destroyers.
 A German U-boat, prowling to the southwest of Iceland, sighted the ships on the 26th, but could not keep up with or identify the Americans.
 Having outpaced their adversary, TF 4 reached "Valley Forge" on 28 September.

 While Tirpitz did not sortie, the U-boats continued their deadly forays against Allied shipping.
 By the fall of 1941, American destroyers were engaged in convoy operations half-way across the Atlantic, turning their charges over to British units at the MOMP (mid-ocean meeting point).
 On 4 September, Greer (DD-145) narrowly avoided being torpedoed after attacking a German U-boat.